mwilck/minivent/README.md

 Run `make`.
 Run `make test` to build the test programs, and `make run-test` to run all test programs.

+### External sources

+**minivent** relies on some generic functionality which your program is likely to have already.
+To avoid duplicate implementation and allow for consistent behavior in the application, this functionality can either be pulled from the application, or created from sources in the `external/`
+subdirectory:

+ * `common.h` - some generic utilities
+ * `log.h`, `log.c` - logging functions
+ * `cleanup.h`, `cleanup.c` - syntactic sugar for `__attribute__((cleanup()))`

+By default, the build process uses the implementation in the `external/` subdirectory.
+This can be overridden by setting environment variables:

+ * `INCLUDE` - Include path (space separated list of directories relative to the minivent top directory, with `-I` prefix).
+Defaults to `-Iexternal`.
+ * `LOG_O` - object file that provides the logging functionality.
+This can be an empty string.
+The minivent code only uses the `msg()` macro (see `log.h`).
+ * `CLEANUP_O` - object file that provides the cleanup functionality.
+Can be set to an empty string.

 ### Build dependencies

 The library itself depends only on functionality provided by the C